Educational Studies Department (EDS)

 Teaching Social Studies: Early Childhood/Elementary Education

 This course provides teacher candidates with an introduction to the issues and best practices in social studies education in pre-K, kindergarten, and elementary level classrooms, promoting the development of inquiry, cultural awareness, multiple perspectives, active learning, and critical thinking.
-Teacher candidates will explore curriculum, techniques, and materials, which promote powerful and meaningful social studies.
+Teacher candidates explore curriculum, techniques, and materials, which promote powerful and meaningful social studies.
 Prerequisite: EDS 311, EDS 318; must be taken concurrently with ECE 418; admission to teacher education.
 Offered Fall, Spring.

 ECE 415 Cr.3